PawseySC/container-workflows/_episodes/02-cleaning_up.md

 97b1e86df1f1        ubuntu              "/bin/bash"              50 minutes ago      Exited (0) 50 minutes ago                       backstabbing_brown
 ```

-You can concoct your own one-liner to clean up everything, if you wish.
+You can construct your own one-liner to clean up everything, if you wish.
 Docker will refuse to delete something that's actively in use, so you won't screw things up too badly this way

 ```
 > docker rm `docker ps --all -q`